Probabilistically Tightened Linear Relaxation-based Perturbation Analysis for Neural Network Verification: Related Work and Preliminaries

-LiRPA approaches \cite{crown,singh2019abstract,autolirpa,acrown,bcrown} propose to cope with the non-linearity of the function computed by a neural network by computing linear approximations of each non-linear unit.
+LiRPA approaches \citep{crown,singh2019abstract,autolirpa,acrown,bcrown} propose to cope with the non-linearity of the function computed by a neural network by computing linear approximations of each non-linear unit.
 The high-level idea is to compute bounds on each neuron's function in the DNN, for instance, all the ReLU nodes, that can be expressed by linear functions, for which the above {\em robustness verification problem} can be efficiently solved.
-In detail, using interval bound propagation (IBP) \cite{lomuscio2017approach}, we first compute a {\em reachable set} for each neuron $z^{(i)}_j$, defined as the interval $[l^{(i)}_j, u^{(i)}_j]$ of its pre-activation values, such that $l^{(i)}_j \leq z^{(i)}_j(\vx) \leq u^{(i)}_j$, for all $\vx \in \mathcal{C}.$ The ReLU post-activation value of the node is given by $\hat{z}^{(i)}_j=\max(0, z^{(i)}_j$.
-Therefore, the node is considered \textit{``unstable"} if its pre-activated bounds are such that $u^{(i)}_j > 0 > l^{(i)}_j$ and a linear approximate bound can be computed as depicted in Fig. \ref{fig:relu}.
+In detail, using interval bound propagation (IBP) \citep{lomuscio2017approach}, we first compute a {\em reachable set} for each neuron $z^{(i)}_j$.